 The nature of the modern Thai hierarchy is primarily determined by Buddhist philosophy.
-They say the Thai language is the most powerful communication tool that displays social divides of the local community.
+They say the Thai language is the most powerful communication tool that displays the social divides of the local community.

 The Thai language is spoken by 80% of Thailand’s population.
 It emerged on the territory of the modern border between Vietnam and China.
 What makes it unique and how to distinguish an individual’s social status by the language only?
-Read this article to find out all insights.
+Read this article to find out all your insights.